Top Five: Plot

-After the limo gets hit by a cab, Andre and Chelsea wander the city.
-Andre stops at a jewelry store to pick up the rings for his wedding to reality-TV star Erica Long.
-Following a subtle, tense interaction with Andre assisting an acquaintance who is actually his father, they visit the apartment of Andre's old friends and his ex-girlfriend.
-Chelsea interviews each, learning that Andre wasn't particularly funny when he started in stand-up comedy.
-They nominate their five favorite rappers, including a sixth in their lineups as well.
-Andre goes to radio shows such as Opie and Anthony to promote Uprize and attends a press conference with fellow stars including Taraji P. Henson and Gabourey Sidibe.
-To his chagrin, Andre is asked when there will be another Hammy movie.
+The limo gets hit by a cab, so Andre and Chelsea wander the city.
+He stops to pick up the rings for his wedding to reality-TV star Erica Long.
+Following a subtle, tense interaction with Andre assisting an acquaintance who is actually his father, they visit the apartment of his old friends and ex-girlfriend.

+Chelsea interviews each, learning that Andre wasn't particularly funny when he started doing stand-up.
+They nominate their five favorite rappers, including a sixth as well.
+Andre goes to radio shows such as Opie and Anthony to promote Uprize and attends a press conference with fellow stars Taraji P. Henson and Gabourey Sidibe.
+To his chagrin, Andre is asked about the next Hammy movie.

 At a hotel, Andre and Chelsea unexpectedly encounter her boyfriend, Brad, along with his friend Ryan, who is wearing Brad's shirt.
-Chelsea deduces Brad is cheating on her with Ryan.
+She deduces Brad is cheating on her with Ryan.
 She and Andre, both recovering alcoholics, stop in a liquor store but resist making a purchase.
 Chelsea explains in graphic detail how the signs were there that Brad was gay.
 Andre laughs, calling Chelsea naive.
-She becomes angry and insults his movie, but the two end up kissing.
-Andre asks to borrow Chelsea's phone, since his own died.
-While using it, he sees an email from her editor, revealing James Nielson is Chelsea herself.
+She becomes angry and insults his movie, but they end up kissing.

+Andre asks to borrow Chelsea's phone, as his own died.
+While using it, he sees an email from her editor, revealing she is James Nielson.
 The truth devastates Andre, who angrily tells Chelsea he felt he was never funny unless he was drunk or high, and now is fearful for his career.
-Despondent and acting out at a supermarket, he is arrested by police.
+Despondent and acting out at a supermarket, he is arrested.